pandas-dev/pandas/doc/source/visualization.rst

 .. note::

-    We intend to build more plotting integration with :ref:`matplotlib
+    We intend to build more plotting integration with `matplotlib
-    <http://matplotlib.sourceforge.net>` as time goes on.
+    <http://matplotlib.sourceforge.net>`__ as time goes on.

 We use the standard convention for referencing the matplotlib API: